ShubhamDevPro/Smart-Roll-Call-app/README.md

 ## Contact

-For any questions or feedback about the Smart Roll Call App, please feel free to reach out to [your contact information (email, GitHub username)].
+For any questions or feedback about the Smart Roll Call App, please feel free to reach out to shubham.01919011722@ipu.ac.in